LT-IntroToAI-SY2526/assignment6-part1-per3-prajunaalt/a6_part1_writeup.md

 What does the R² score tell you about your model?
 What does it mean if R² is close to 1?
 What if it's close to 0?

 **YOUR ANSWER:**
+The R^2 score tells us how strong our linear relationship is.
+The closer to 1, the stronger, the closer to 0, the weaker.

 ---